Serum vs. Phase Plant comparison UPD. Oct '24

 Feature requests

 Even though it's so powerful, is there still room for improvement?
-Yes.
-Let me know you ideas in the comment section.
-Join the discussion on Reddit.
+Yes.- Resample to Wave Table.